From booking and packing to exploring your destination, these practical tips make travelling with kids a breeze.

 If the flight takes place when your child would normally be sleeping it’s likely they will sleep for a large part of the flight.

-3. You must reserve an infant bassinet at the time of booking your flight.
+3. Reserve an infant bassinet at the time of booking your flight

 The bassinet attaches securely to the wall in the front row of each section in the aircraft, giving your baby a place to lie down and freeing up your arms for a time.
 There are limited bassinet seats on aircraft and some don’t have them.
 Travelling with an infant doesn’t guarantee a bassinet seat and you’ll need to request it at the time of booking.
 Note: the weight limit for a bassinet is generally 11 kilograms.

-4. Check the sleeping arrangements and children’s facilities at accommodations before choosing where to stay.
+4. Check the sleeping arrangements and children’s facilities before booking accommodation

 Many hotel websites say they have cots, but you need to find out the type of cot and make sure it suits the age of your infant or child.
 Some hotels also have prams and child seats (which meet local standards) available to use during your stay.
 Ensure your accommodation has a lift if you’re staying on an upper floor or request a ground-floor room.

-5. When packing your carry-on baggage, make a checklist of all the things you may need during your flight.
+5. Make a checklist of all the things you may need during your flight

 Medical: Children’s pain-relief medication in case of fever or ear pain (check with your doctor and remember to pack the dosing device that comes with the medication); nasal aspirator.